LT-IntroToAI-SY2526/assignment-1-intro-to-python-SanyahBovan/a1_writeup.md

 1. **What was your initial experience with Python?** How did it compare to other programming languages you've used?

+    My initial experience with python was a bit confusing because it seems as though "less is more", while I like java because it has more things written out (hopefully that makes sense).

 2. **How did you use AI effectively?** Give specific examples of good prompts you used and what you learned from the responses.

+I used AI effectively by asking it to tie the new python lessons to java references that I can understand, I also asked them to make it visually appealing so that it can keep my attention, and lastly I asked to see a visual of how it would look to code in python.
+I think the references helped me memorize the python lessons more efficiently.
+In my prompt I gave the AI the role of a python tutor to a student that has intermediate understanding of java.
+By giving AI a role, the AI understands what is needed from them.

 3. **What concepts were most challenging?** How did AI help you understand them?